Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Results

-In Figure~\ref{fig:cot-classification} we present a moving average plot of the relative rates of non-entailment, confabulation, and hallucination for successful steering examples, aggregated over values of $\left| \alpha \right|$ for each model--dataset pair (e.g., steering examples with $\alpha=2$ ("yes" direction) and $\alpha=-2$ ("no" direction) are plotted together).
+In Figure~\ref{fig:cot-classification} we present a moving average plot of the relative rates of non-entailment, confabulation, and hallucination for successful steering examples, aggregated across the two steering directions at each value of $\left| \alpha \right|$ for each model--dataset pair (e.g., steering examples with $\alpha=2$ (``yes'' direction) and $\alpha=-2$ (``no'' direction) are plotted together).
 A general trend is that relative rates of hallucination increase with steering strength, consistent with the finding that reasoning ability degenerates as steering strength increases.
 Hallucination rates are consistently higher on the Logical Deduction task.
 In Appendix~\ref{appendix:classification-results-1} we present two similar figures where examples from $S_{\text{yes}}$ and $S_{\text{no}}$ are plotted separately.
-In Appendix~\ref{appendix:classification-results-2} we describe the internal consistency of GPT-5-mini on our classification regime.
+In Appendix~\ref{appendix:classification-results-2} we describe the internal consistency of the Judge on our classification regime.
 Lastly, in Appendix~\ref{appendix:classification-results-3} we display six pairs of CoTs and reasoning classifications, randomly sampled from the results in Figure~\ref{fig:cot-classification}.